 Prepare The Salad Dressing

 Looks good already, doesn’t it?
 I think so!
-The next thing is to mix up the dressing, which includes, olive oil, lemon juice, rice wine vinegar, fresh mint, flat leaf parsley and dill (herbs also were from our garden… nice).
+Mix the dressing, which includes, olive oil, lemon juice, rice wine vinegar, fresh mint, flat leaf parsley and dill (herbs were from our garden… nice).

 Toast The Pecans For The Salad